FAA Part 5 Safety Policy Documentation Compliance

-FAA Part 5 compliance for Safety Policy is largely the concern of new aviation SMS programs.
+FAA Part 5 compliance for Safety Policy is largely the concern of new aviation SMS implementations for Part 121 operators.

 The four parts of FAA Part 5 Safety Policy are: